-'Scaling' GHG flux measurements or data on atmospheric concentrations underlies GHG accounting (e.g., national inventories), and forms the basis for policy analysis (e.g., marginal abatement cost curves), development strategies (e.g., low emission development), and even simple testing of mitigation options (e.g., comparing impacts of one practice versus an alternative).
+'Scaling' GHG flux measurements underlies GHG accounting (e.g., national inventories), and forms the basis for policy analysis (e.g., marginal abatement cost curves), development strategies (e.g., low emission development), and even simple testing of mitigation options (e.g., comparing impacts of one practice versus an alternative).
 Thus, it is important to understand basic principals and terminology that pertain to scales and scaling, to avoid confusion in discussions and analysis.
-Scale refers to the spatial or temporal dimension of a phenomenon (van Deldon et al. 2011; Ewert 2004).
-It is not a property of objects.
-There is no such thing as a plot scale or landscape scale.
-Plots or landscapes can be described at various scales.
+Scale refers to the spatial or temporal dimension of a phenomenon (van Delden et al. 2011; Ewert 2004).
 Scaling refers to the transfer of information between scales or organizational levels (Blöschl and Sivapalan 1995).
 Scaling methods refer to tools required to accomplish scaling.
 This chapter is concerned with understanding the theory and practice behind scaling methods as applied to GHG measurements and impacts.

-6.2 Scaling methods
+9.2 Scaling methods

 Most scaling methods are grounded in ecological hierarchy theory.
 Hierarchy theory provides a conceptual framing for scaling in that it structures systems as nested levels of organization (Holling, 1992).
-Components are arranged within higher levels; for example, a field is part of a farm that can be thought of as part of a landscape (Figure 1).
-Scaling methods rely on this conceptual framing to infer relationships between attributes and to translate values derived from point measurements into estimates of across scales.
+Components are arranged within higher levels; for example, a field is part of a farm that can be thought of as part of a landscape, spatially heterogeneous areas of interacting patches of ecosystems (Figure 1).
+Scaling methods rely on this conceptual framing to infer relationships between attributes and to translate values derived from point measurements into estimates across scales.

 Scaling methods can be categorized into two groups: (1) manipulation of data or (2) manipulation of models (Volk & Ewert, 2011).
 Approaches that manipulate data extrapolate, interpolate, or average sampled input data (i.e., point measurements) or output data to generate estimates at larger scales (Table 1).
 National Greenhouse Gas Inventories that use IPCC Default Tier 1 Emissions Factors (IPCC 2006) are an example of a scaling method that use a data manipulation approach, namely aggregation or disaggregation.
-Agriculture is disaggregated into farming activities and their extents (e.g., size of cattle population or tons of nitrogen fertilizer applied) for which a coefficient derived from point measurements of the relationship between that activity and GHG flux (i.e., empirical model) is then used to calculate emissions at national levels.
+Agriculture is disaggregated into farming activities and their extents (e.g., size of cattle population or tons of nitrogen fertilizer applied) for which a coefficient or empirical model derived from point measurements of the relationship between that activity and GHG flux (i.e., empirical model) is then used to calculate emissions at national or sub-national levels.
 Data manipulation approaches are among the simplest approaches to implement, especially in regions and for production conditions where data are sparse.
-However, heterogeneity in underlying processes is neglected and thus estimates may not represent fluxes well (Figure 2).
-But in most cases for developing countries, the accuracy of using such methods is unknown because there are insufficient data to evaluate the variation of source events (input data) or the accuracy of outputs.
-The ability to generate accurate predictions at larger scales by manipulating data depends on (1) representative sampling of the disaggregated GHG source/sink activities and (2) the availability of a reasonable model, empirical or process-based to scale input data.
-Recently, more sophisticated approaches to disaggregation of national, landscape or farm components can help improve estimates because of the better representation of the heterogeneity (Hickman et al. 2015, Rufino et al. Chapter 2).
+However, since data manipulation approaches generally neglect heterogeneity in GHG emissions and underlying physico-chemical and biological processes, estimates may not represent observed fluxes well (Figure 2).
+But in most cases for developing countries, the accuracy of using such methods is unknown because there are insufficient data to evaluate the variation of source events (input data) or the accuracy of outputs (Del Grosso et al. 2008).
+The ability to generate accurate predictions at larger temporal or spatial scales by manipulating data depends on (1) representative sampling of the disaggregated GHG source/sink activities and (2) the availability of a reasonable model, empirical or process-based to scale input data.
+Recently, more sophisticated approaches for disaggregation of national, landscape or farm components can help improve estimates because of the better representation of the heterogeneity (Hickman et al. 2015, Rufino et al. Chapter 2).